alba1735/tRNAgraph/docs/improvements_from_trax.md

 - **A plotting layer over the object** — coverage, PCA, volcano, heatmap, radar, seqlogo, correlation, count plots from `trnagraph graph`.
 - **Selectable coverage specificity** — `--covtype unique|isodecoder|isotype|notamino|total` picks any of tRAX's four read-assignment categories, each in its own folder, plus a stacked plot of all four at once. tRAX computed the same partition but only ever surfaced it as one figure and a `unique/` folder.
 - **A built-in demo pipeline** — `trnagraph tools test` runs end to end on a bundled dataset.
+- **UMI deduplication** — `preprocess map --dedup` runs `umi_tools dedup` over the mapped BAMs as a phase of mapping.
+In tRAX this was a manual step outside the pipeline (dedup the BAMs by hand, then re-run with `--lazyremap`).
+Refuses to run when the reads carry no UMI, since `umi_tools` would otherwise collapse by alignment position and delete genuine tRNA reads.

 ---